What Unethical Breeding Has Done To Bulldogs

 When Breeding Goes Too Far

-I’m not against good breeding practices.
+I’m not against all breeding.
 There are some breeders who are truly dedicated to the welfare and health of their animals.
-They do proper health screenings, get to know potential owners and do not sell their dogs to pet stores or the highest bidder.
+They do proper health screenings, get to know potential owners, and do not sell their dogs to pet stores or the highest bidder.
 They demonstrate a great knowledge of their breed and value their reputation for seeking ways to improve upon it.

 All breeds are susceptible to bad breeding practices, but the Bulldog is by far the most extreme example.
 The current breed standards for the Bulldog are well beyond what I would consider healthy.
-When you’ve bred a dog to have such extreme features that directly impact it’s health I find it questionable to say the least.
-When we breed dogs for extreme traits to make them more marketable, despite the consequences to the dogs themselves, something has gone wrong.
+When we breed dogs for extreme traits to make them more marketable, despite the negative consequences to the dogs themselves, something has gone terribly wrong.

 It’s these extreme features that make the Bulldog so desirable for consumers, yet so detrimental to the breed itself.

 The breed is noted to have locomotion difficulties, breathing problems, an inability to mate or give birth without assistance. . . .
 Many would question whether the breed’s quality of life is so compromised that its breeding should be banned. – Dr. Nicola Rooney & Dr. David Sargan

 What Can We Do?

 What’s been done to Bulldogs by bad breeding has had such a negative impact on the animals it defies common sense.
-They wanted the extreme look of what we now know as the modern Bulldog and sacrificed the dogs welfare to achieve it.
+We find the extreme look of the modern Bulldog desirable, yet we sacrificed their well-being to achieve it.